 Theo is skillfully adept at inviting audience self-reflection during his many speaking events by creating safe environments for guests to share their own “Me Too” experiences.
 Without controversy or blame, Theo focuses on helping and leading others down a path of healing.

-From the greatest heights to the lowest depths, both professionally and personally, Theo shares a message about winning it all, losing it all, and reinventing himself all over again.
+In “Me Too” Theo Fleury opens up about the sexual abuse he faced as a child, and sheds light on male sexual abuse.
+From the greatest heights and lowest depths, Theo Fleury shares his message about winning it all, losing it all and reinventing himself all over again.